johncol/nano-degree-course-would-you-rather/README.md

 ## Run `yarn start`

-To start the app in development mode in [http://localhost:3000](http://localhost:3000)
+To start the app in Development mode in [http://localhost:3000](http://localhost:3000)

 ## How it works?